 Remember, there’s no rule that says you need to wallpaper all of the walls.
 You can use it to create an accent wall, or faux wainscoting, or even on the ceiling.
 I recently used some textured, shimmery wallpaper on a client’s wood box valences at the top of their windows.
 It was just the right touch to make them a little interesting and different, without being overwhelming.

-There are so many options to choose from – you can be subtle and use something that looks like silk fabric or reclaimed wood, or go bold with large geometric prints.
-You can use it to pop a wall in your entry to make a statement, or in a powder room, or on the wall behind your bed, or on the back wall of bookshelves, or…the possibilities are literally endless and there’s something for everyone’s taste!
+There are so many options to choose from – you can be subtle and use something that looks like silk fabric, or reclaimed wood, or go bold with large geometric prints.
+Use it to make a statement in your entryway, or in a powder room, or the wall behind your bed, or the back wall of bookshelves.
+The possibilities are literally endless and there’s something for everyone’s taste.

 Something to keep in mind when considering wallpaper – no matter if you choose to paper the whole room or one wall, the rest of the room needs to work with the pattern.
 If you’ve gone with a bold print or color, keep everything else in the room on the simple side.
 But if you’ve opted for subtle texture, feel free to go a little wild with your furnishings.

 If you’re feeling particularly courageous, you can educate yourself about how to properly hang wallpaper.
-However, if you’d rather save yourself a ton of frustration, this is one of those jobs that is usually better left to professionals.
+But, if you would rather save yourself a ton of frustration, this is one of those jobs that is usually better left to professionals.
 I highly recommend using an experienced installer – it will probably save you time and money in the long run.

 Do you have any interesting stories or projects that have involved wallpaper?
-I’d love to hear about them!
+I’d love to hear about them in the comments!